 - A bottle

 - Table salt – (to get rid of bloodstains on mattresses)

 - Baking soda

 - Powdered white laundry detergent – (to eliminate vomit or wine stains)

-STEP ONE: Remove all the sheets and blankets from the bed
+- Remove all the sheets and blankets from the bed

 - Lastly, don’t forget to clean your Mattress toppers and pillowcases.

 - This step is seemingly simple, but you need to be very cautious.
 This is because you need to vacuum every part of the Mattress.
 If you fail to do so, you will potentially miss dust mites, allergens, and various contaminants hidden in stitch creases and several mattress corners that have seams that are folded.